behzaad/RL_PathPlanning/README.md

-# Path Planning for the Robots using Reinforcement Learning
+# Path Planning for the Robots Using Reinforcement Learning

 We have a robot that aims to collect data of several low-powered IoT sensors.
 The robot starts its mission from the start terminal.
 There is a charging station in the environment so that the robot can recharge its battery if it is running out of energy.
 Also, there are several obstacles in the environment.